 Advertising usually works with very short time periods and production companies generally departments and entities directly to obtain permits faster.

-The Barcelona Film Commission can advise scouts to help them with their work.
-For example, by providing information about the feasibility of filming in public spaces and pointing out the advantages and disadvantages of possible locations, proposing alternatives if appropriate.
-This website contains a large, useful database of public locations all over Catalonia, as well as contact details for professional location scouts.
+No. The Barcelona Film Commission can advise location scouts to facilitate their work.
+For example, we can provide information on the feasibility of filming in public spaces, as well as point out the pros and cons of potential locations and suggest alternative places.
+On the office website, there is a useful and extensive database of public (Location Directory) and private locations throughout Catalonia, as well as contacts and references for professional location scouts (Professional Directory).

 All productions must have civil liability insurance that covers their own risks.
 Civil liability insurance covers any possible damages that people working on a production may cause to third parties.
 Insurance must cover the whole period from the start of production to the end of postproduction, and is compulsory on most shoots.
 In certain cases - complex shoots or filming at special locations - the body managing the site may require other kinds of insurance or guarantees.